YottaDB/YDBDoc/ProgGuide/devcycle.rst

 This uses the MUPIP LOAD command to load a sequential file into the database.

 Because MUPIP uses the environment variable gtmgbldir to locate a Global Directory, which identifies the database file(s), the LOAD command does not require any information about the target database.
-With few exceptions, the YottaDB/GT.M utilities work in the same way.
+With few exceptions, the YottaDB utilities work in the same way.

 --------------------------------------
 Creating and Editing a Source Program
 --------------------------------------

-The first step in developing a YottaDB/GT.M program is to create a source file.
-In most cases, the user can create and modify YottaDB/GT.M source programs using UNIX text editors.
+The first step in developing a YottaDB program is to create a source file.
+In most cases, the user can create and modify YottaDB source programs using UNIX text editors.

 When the program is very simple (and its lines do not need revision after they are entered), you can use the cat command to direct input from your terminal to your source file.

 +++++++++++++++++++++++++
-Editing from YottaDB/GT.M
+Editing from YottaDB
 +++++++++++++++++++++++++

-If you focus on program development outside the YottaDB/GT.M environment, skip this section and continue with the section "Editing from the Shell".
+If you focus on program development outside the YottaDB environment, skip this section and continue with the section `"Editing from the Shell" <https://docs.yottadb.com/ProgrammersGuide/devcycle.html#editing-from-the-shell>`_.

 ZEDIT <filename>

-Invoke Direct Mode to create and edit a source program in YottaDB/GT.M.
-At the GTM> or YDB> prompt, invoke the editor by typing:
+Invoke Direct Mode to create and edit a source program in YottaDB.
+At the YDB> prompt, invoke the editor by typing:

 ZEDIT <filename>

 ZEDIT invokes the editor specified by the EDITOR environment variable, which creates a seperate file for each M source module.

-The YottaDB/GT.M environment works most efficiently if the file has the same name as the M routine it contains, and has an .m extension.
+The YottaDB environment works most efficiently if the file has the same name as the M routine it contains, and has an .m extension.
 Since ZEDIT automatically defaults the.m extension, it is not necessary to specify an extension unless you require a different one.
 If you use another extension, you must specify that extension with every reference to the file.
 Multiple character file extensions are permitted for M source file names.

 Example:

 .. parsed-literal::
    $ /usr/lib/.fis-gtm/V5.4-002B_x86/gtm
-   GTM>ZEDIT "payroll"
+   YDB>ZEDIT "payroll"

-This syntax uses the gtm script to enter YottaDB/GT.M from the shell, and uses ZEDIT to initiate an editing session on payroll.m Because ZEDIT defaults the extension to .m, it is not necessary to provide an extension.
-If payroll.m does not already exist, YottaDB/GT.M creates it in the first source directory identified by $ZROUTINES.
+This syntax uses the gtm script to enter YottaDB from the shell, and uses ZEDIT to initiate an editing session on payroll.m Because ZEDIT defaults the extension to .m, it is not necessary to provide an extension.
+If payroll.m does not already exist, YottaDB creates it in the first source directory identified by $ZROUTINES.
 If $ZROUTINES is null, ZEDIT places the source file in the process's current working directory.

-$ZROUTINES is a read-write special variable containing an ordered list of directories that certain YottaDB/GT.M functions use to locate source and object files.
+$ZROUTINES is a read-write special variable containing an ordered list of directories that certain YottaDB functions use to locate source and object files.
 Generally, a system manager sets up the environment to define the environment variable gtmroutines.
-At image invocation, YottaDB/GT.M initializes $ZROUTINES to the value of gtmroutines.
+At image invocation, YottaDB initializes $ZROUTINES to the value of gtmroutines.
 Once you are running M, you can SET and refer to $ZROUTINES using the format:

 .. parsed-literal::
-   GTM>SET $ZROUTINES=expr
+   YDB>SET $ZROUTINES=expr

 Where:

 * The expression may contain a list of UNIX directories and/or file-specifications delimited by spaces.
 * The expression specifies one or more directories to search.
 * An element of the expression contains an environment variable evaluating to a directory specification.
-* If $ZROUTINES contains an environment variable that evaluates to a list, YottaDB/GT.M uses the first name in that list.
+* If $ZROUTINES contains an environment variable that evaluates to a list, YottaDB uses the first name in that list.

-For more information on $ZROUTINES, see Chapter 8: “Intrinsic Special Variables”.
+For more information on $ZROUTINES, see `Chapter 8: “Intrinsic Special Variables” <https://docs.yottadb.com/ProgrammersGuide/isv.html>`_.

 +++++++++++++++++++++++++
 Editing from the Shell
 +++++++++++++++++++++++++

 To create and edit a source program from the shell, invoke any text editor at the shell prompt and specify a UNIX file as the source.
-The YottaDB/GT.M environment works best when you give a file the name of the M routine that it contains, and an .m extension.
+The YottaDB environment works best when you give a file the name of the M routine that it contains, and an .m extension.

 Example:

 .. parsed-literal::
    $ vi payroll.m

 The vi command initiates an editing session for payroll.m from the shell prompt.
 If payroll.m does not already exist, vi creates it.
-Because this example uses UNIX rather than YottaDB/GT.M tools, we must specify the .m file extension.
+Because this example uses UNIX rather than YottaDB tools, we must specify the .m file extension.

 ----------------------------
 Compiling a Source Program
 ----------------------------

-If you wish to focus on program development outside the YottaDB/GT.M environment, skip the next section and continue with the section "Compiling from the Shell".
+If you wish to focus on program development outside the YottaDB environment, skip the next section and continue with the section `"Compiling from the Shell" <https://docs.yottadb.com/ProgrammersGuide/devcycle.html#compiling-from-the-shell>`_.

-YottaDB/GT.M compiles M source code files and produces object files for complete integration into the UNIX enviroment.
+YottaDB compiles M source code files and produces object files for complete integration into the UNIX enviroment.
 The object modules have the same name as the compiled M source file with an .o file extension, unless otherwise specified.
 The object files contain machine instructions and information necessary to connect the routine with other routines, and map it into memory.
 An M routine source file must be compiled after it is created or modified.
 You can compile explicitly with the ZLINK command or implicitly with auto-ZLINK.
 At the shell command line, compile by issuing the mumps command.

 The compiler checks M code for syntax errors and displays error messages on the terminal, when processing is complete.
 Each error message provides the source line in error with an indicator pointing to the place on the line where the error is occurring.
-For a list and description of the compiler error messages, refer to the Message and Recovery Procedures Reference Manual.
+For a list and description of the compiler error messages, refer to the `Messages and Recovery Procedures Reference Manual <https://docs.yottadb.com/MessageRecovery/index.html>`_.

 You can generate a listing file containing the compile results by including the -list qualifier as a modifier to the argument to the ZLINK command in Direct Mode.
 This can also be done by redirecting the compiler messages to a file by adding >filename 2>&1 to the mumps command when compiling a program from the shell.
-See “Compiling from the Shell” for an explanation of the M command describing -list, and other valid qualifiers for the M and ZLINK commands.
+See `“Compiling from the Shell” <https://docs.yottadb.com/ProgrammersGuide/devcycle.html#compiling-from-the-shell>`_ for an explanation of the M command describing -list, and other valid qualifiers for the M and ZLINK commands.

 The compiler stops processing a routine line when it detects an error on that line.
 Under most conditions the compiler continues processing the remaining routine lines.
 This allows the compiler to produce a more complete error analysis of the routine and to generate code that may have valid executable paths.
 The compiler does not report multiple syntax errors on the same line.
 When it detects more than 127 syntax errors in a source file, the compiler ceases to process the file.

 ++++++++++++++++++++++++++++
-Compiling from YottaDB/GT.M
+Compiling from YottaDB
 ++++++++++++++++++++++++++++

-In Direct Mode, YottaDB/GT.M provides access to the compiler explicitly through the ZLINK and ZCOMPILE commands, and implicitly through automatic invocation of ZLINK functionality (auto-ZLINK) to add required routines to the image.
-ZCOMPILE is a YottaDB/GT.M routine compilation command, it compiles the routine and creates a new object module.
+In Direct Mode, YottaDB provides access to the compiler explicitly through the ZLINK and ZCOMPILE commands, and implicitly through automatic invocation of ZLINK functionality (auto-ZLINK) to add required routines to the image.
+ZCOMPILE is a YottaDB routine compilation command, it compiles the routine and creates a new object module.
 The primary task of ZLINK is to place the object code in memory and "connect" it with other routines.
-However, under certain circumstances, ZLINK may first use the YottaDB/GT.M compiler to create a new object module.
+However, under certain circumstances, ZLINK may first use the YottaDB compiler to create a new object module.

 The difference between ZCOMPILE and ZLINK is that ZCOMPILE creates a new object module on compiling, whereas the ZLINK command links the object module with other routines and places the object code in memory.